rochellev/thesaurus-app/UserGuide.md

 - Directory means the folder in your computer **TK:** need more descriptive definition
 - See **TK** for more about using console

-## How to run Thesaurus App Locally
+## Running Thesaurus App Locally

 Detailed step-by-step guide for getting the project running.
-Note:
+After completing the following steps, Thesaurus App will be running locally and ready to use on the browser.

 1. Open console.